The Definitive Guide to Product-Led Growth (PLG) CRMs

 The big question: How to make your CRM a PLG CRM

-question is: how do you turn your existing CRMs into PLG CRMs?
+Now that we've established the value of a PLG CRM, the natural next question is: how do you turn your existing CRMs into PLG CRMs?
 There are three key steps:

 Adding opportunity/deal stages for product onboarding steps (signed up, invited more users, etc) rather than sales stages (First call, second call, etc)